A combinatorial approach to noninvolutive set-theoretic solutions of the Yang-Baxter equation: Preliminaries

+We define an $r$-orbit $\cO$ as an equivalence class with respect to this.
+Here $r^0$ denotes the identity map.

+Clearly $X^2$ is a disjoint union of $r$-orbits and we denote by $\cO(xy)$ the $r$-orbit containing $xy\in X^2$.
+Also note that the equality $xy=zt$ holds in $S=S(X,r)$ if and only if $xy\sim zt$, so each $r$-orbit corresponds to a distinct element of $S$ of grade 2.

+The relation $\sim$ can be extended in a natural way to an equivalence relation on the free monoid $\asX$, such that $\sim$ is a congruence on $\asX$ which (by definition) satisfies:

+It then follows from the definition that $S$ is isomorphic (as a monoid) to the quotient monoid modulo the congruence, $\asX /\sim$.
+In particular two words $w_1, w_2 \in \asX$ are equal in $S$ \emph{iff} $w_1$, and $w_2$ belong to the same congruence class in $\asX$. \begin{enumerate} \item There is a practical way given $w_1, w_2 \in \asX$, how to determine if $w_1 = w_2$ in $S$.
+Namely, $w_1, w_2 \in \asX$ are equal in $S$ if they have equal lengths $|w_1| = |w_2|\geq 2$ and there exists a monomial $w_0$ such that each $w_i, i=1,2$ can be transformed to $w_0$ by a finite sequence of replacements (they are also called \emph{reductions} in the literature) each of the form

+where $xy=zt$ is an equality in $S$, $xy>zt$ in $X^2$ and $a,b \in \asX$.
 Clearly, every such replacement preserves monomial length, which therefore descends to $S(X,r)$.
 Furthermore, replacements coming from the defining relations are possible only on monomials of length $\geq 2$, hence $X \subset S(X,r)$ is an inclusion.
-For monomials of length $2$, $xy =zt$ holds in $S(X,r)$ \emph{iff} $zt = r^k(xy)$ is an equality of words in $X^2$ for some $k \in \mathbb{Z}$.